About the ImagingNMD Study

-Becker Muscular Dystrophy (BMD) has been largely neglected in therapeutic development, due to its heterogeneity, small patient population, lack of outcome measures and uncertainty surrounding the patterns of disease progression, which may be mutation-dependent.
+Becker muscular dystrophy (BMD) has been largely neglected in therapeutic development due to its heterogeneity, small patient population, lack of outcome measures, and uncertainty surrounding the patterns of disease progression, which may be mutation-dependent.

 Overview of Procedures

-The following General Inclusion Criteria* offers the essential factors that determine if a person is eligible for this study.
+The following General Inclusion Criteria* offer the essential factors that determine if a person is eligible for this study.
 It is not a complete list.
 Each potential participant who satisfies these general guidelines will be further screened by one of our research coordinators.
-To be included, each participant must be:

-- Diagnosed with DMD or BMD
+- Diagnosed with BMD

 - Ambulatory or non-ambulatory

-- Have a contraindication to an MRI examination.
+- Have a pacemaker